MBayOtolith/depth-to-ODBA-ANN/README.md

 ## Code
 The script is in Python.
 ANN models are built with Keraas and TensorFlow backend.
 Main srcript is `main.py` where you can adjust model paramsters, such as moving window size, number of training epoch and batch size.
 ANN model building is in `ANN_train.py` where you can adjust the architecture of neural nets, including number of hidden layers and neurals as well as activation function and optimizer. `smooth.py` and `window_size.py` are the utility scripts, which perform smooth function and apply moving window size to create training data.

+After running the main script, the R2 metrics will be outputted to a csv file, and the plots of training and prediction will be generated.

 ## Requirements
 - [Anaconda / Python 3.5](https://www.continuum.io/downloads)
 - [TensorFlow 1.12](https://www.tensorflow.org/)